Chart Color Schemes

 Employment

-Monbulk-Silvan has a skilled workforce with notable representation in the construction sector.
-The unemployment rate was 2.4% in September 2025, lower than Greater Melbourne's rate of 4.7%.
+Monbulk-Silvan has a skilled workforce with a notable presence in the construction sector.
+Its unemployment rate was 2.4% as of September 2025.
+This rate is lower than Greater Melbourne's 4.7%.

 Frequently Asked Questions - Employment